Biden is using his budget as a cudgel in the debt ceiling fight — and for 2024

 No matter the party in power, presidential budget proposals are almost always dead on arrival in Congress.
 "It's not gonna happen," said Bob Bixby, executive director of the Concord Coalition, a group that advocates for fiscal responsibility.
 "It's a campaign document."

-And even if Biden's budget plan did come to pass, it wouldn't be enough, Bixby said.
-Bixby noted that the Congressional Budget Office is projecting $20 billion will be added to the national debt over that period, driven by an aging population, rising healthcare costs, higher interest rates on the debt and the compounding of tax cuts passed during the Trump administration.
+The White House says Biden's plan would reduce the deficit by $3 trillion over 10 years.
+But Bixby noted that the Congressional Budget Office is projecting $20 trillion will be added to the national debt over that period, driven by an aging population, rising healthcare costs, higher interest rates on the debt and the compounding of tax cuts passed during the Trump administration.

 The government would need a plan that cuts the deficit by more than twice what Biden is proposing to keep the debt from rising as a percentage of the economy, Bixby said.